-Before installing the Linux VDA, install .NET Runtime 6.0 according to the instructions at https://docs .microsoft.com/en-us/dotnet/core/install/linux-package-managers.
+If your Linux distribution contains the .NET version that you require, install it from the built-in feed.
+Otherwise, install .NET from the Microsoft package feed.
+For more information, see https://docs.mic rosoft.com/en-us/dotnet/core/install/linux-package-managers.

-After installing .NET Runtime 6.0, run the which dotnet command to find your runtime path.
+After installing .NET, run the which dotnet command to find your runtime path.